 ‘Bon Appetit Alpes’ – Delicious frozen meals to you

 “The best online meal delivery service made in the mountains”

 They stock a delicious and authentic international menu to suit all tastes and dietary requirements.

-Simply order before 5pm for same day delivery direct to your accommodation.
-They Offer 10% discount to all Mountain People guests; please use MP10 in coupon section at the online check-out.
+Simply order before 4pm for same day delivery direct to your accommodation.
+We Offer 10% discount to all Mountain People guests; please use MP10 in coupon section when going to the checkout online.
 ORDER NOW

 ‘Alpine Hampers’ by KPS– If you fancy a day off from food shopping, KPS can organize to provide you with various hampers (breakfast, basics, tartiflette etc…).
 They also offer a personalised shopping service and will deliver to your door!
 These services are only available when ordered online with a minimum of 48hr notice. www.kukipegs.com/food-hampers/ +33 6 38 88 94 94

 Carrefour is the main supermarket here.
 It is located on the main road into Samoëns.
 You can also buy household products, kindling and firewood.

 Sunday: 8.30AM – 12.30PM

 Au Nid Nature – This well stocked organic food store is located on the place des 7 Monts.
 You will also find the small Sherpa and Casino supermarkets in Samoëns town centre, these are often open when the main Carrefour isn’t.

 Butcher Le Pied de Poule – This is a very good quality butchers in the centre de Samoëns.
 They take orders for the christmas period.
 View the Christmas menu.
 Résidence les Ecrins étoilés, 20 route de Sixt, Samoëns. https://www.boucherie-lepieddepoule.fr +33 4 50 58 74 03